Jesus claims to be the Son of God

 Now Jesus did many other signs in the presence of the disciples, which are not written in this book; but these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name. -- John 20:30

-Jesus was not the first person who called God "my Father":
+Jesus was not the first "son" who called God "my Father":

-“I said, 'How I would set you among My sons, and give you a pleasant land, a heritage most beautiful of all nations.'
+“I said, 'How I would set/ you among My sons, and give you a pleasant land, a heritage most beautiful of all nations.'

 And I thought you would call Me, 'My Father', and would not turn from following Me.